 And throughout all of those expansions, the underlying story and mythos of Destiny 2 was expanded upon time and time again with every update.

 What class should I play?

 You have three character slots in Destiny 2 and three classes.
 If you really love Destiny, you can max out one of each class, or level three Titans if you absolutely want to.

-Hunters—Hunters are stealthy creatures, focussed on setting traps and slinging sick fiery revolvers.
-Their key supers include a bow and arrow that can tether enemies in one spot (which is fantastic in PvP), a multishot revolver that can kill a fellow Guardian with one pull of the trigger, and a staff wielding, jedi-like, super that shocks anything it touches to death.
+Hunters—Hunters are stealthy creatures, focused on setting traps and slinging sick fiery revolvers.
+Their key supers include a bow and arrow that can tether enemies in one spot (which is fantastic in PvP), a multi-shot revolver that can kill a fellow Guardian with one pull of the trigger, and a staff wielding, Jedi-like, super that shocks anything it touches to death.
 Their primary role is to clear smaller enemies in swathes or deal some of the highest damage in the game with the Gunslinger super and the Celestial Nighthawk exotic helmet.

 What's the best way to level up?

 You might have heard this advice when it comes to Destiny and heaps of MMOs: Level to max, and then the "real game" begins.
 With the advent of Shadowkeep and Year Three, that old adage is now defunct.

 Now all characters start with no levels and have a base Power Level of 750, making you strong enough to experience any of the Year One and Year Two content without the need to participate in a tedious grind.
 That being said, XP still remains, and is now funnelled into your Seasonal Artifact and your Season Pass.

 How do I improve my Season Pass/Seasonal Artifact?